agno-agi/agent-infra-railway/README.md

 Note: In order to start services again, in the same project on railway, you can run the `./scripts/railway_up.sh` script again but make sure to remove the railway init command as that will create a new project on Railway.

+### Railway Performance

+Based on your requirements, please make sure to update the CPU and Memory limits in the `railway.json` file.
+We recommend using 2000 CPU and 4Gi Memory for the AgentOS and PgVector database.

 ### What the railway_up.sh script does:

 The script does the following: